amckee/nasa-api/README.md

-`nasa` provides a simple Python wrapper to interact with the [NASA Data APIs](https://data.nasa.gov/developer/external/planetary/).
+This is a fork of a repo that provides a simple Python wrapper to interact with the [NASA Data APIs](https://data.nasa.gov/developer/external/planetary/).
+It does not cover what I needed, so I forked it to add what I do need.

 Full documentation for the APIs is available on [NASA's site](https://data.nasa.gov/developer/external/planetary/), and named parameters here are the same as there.

-This is a fork which should be obvious.
-The plan with this fork is to extend it to further portions of NASA's API.

 Usage
 -----